Our diverse student body creates a laboratory of multilateral diplomacy in and out of the classroom.

 The University sponsors a competitive collegiate Model UN team.
 The award-winning Seton Hall United Nations Association is an organization of students interested in international affairs issues such as human rights, sustainable development, international trade and finance, peace and security, and many others.
 The team takes part in several national and international Model UN conferences throughout the year.
 In working to promote dialogue at the global level, they engage in simulations with other students from across the country and throughout the world to develop problem-solving skills and in preparation of being the future leaders of the world.

-- Advisor - Dr. Courtney Smith, Senior Associate Dean
+• Advisor - Dr. Courtney Smith, Acting Dean

 Seton Hall University Model United Nations (SHUMUN)